Monitor Mounts in Focus: Mechanics, Assembly & Stability

 | Center of Gravity | Close to VESA (approx. 2cm) | Far forward (up to 15cm) |

-| Leverage Effect | Low / Neutral | High (Torque) |
+| Leverage | Low / Neutral | High (Torque) |

-| At 10 kg weight | Acts like 10 kg | Often acts like 13-14 kg |
+| At 10 kg Weight | Acts like 10 kg | Often acts like 13-14 kg |

 Option A: The Desk Clamp